-Which types of drugs work to help lessen or prevent your pet’s seizures will depend on several things.
+Which types of drugs work to help lessen or prevent your pet’s seizures will depend on several factors.
 Seizures may be controlled by anti-convulsant drugs, anti-epileptic medications, or even corticosteroid drugs.
 However, the nature of your dog’s seizures, the type of epilepsy the animal has, and existing health history will control what works and what doesn’t.
-Corticosteroids, for example, should be avoided in cases where your pet is suffering from an infectious diseases.
+Corticosteroids, for example, should be avoided in cases where your pet is suffering from an infectious disease.

 Managing Your Pet’s Seizures Day to Day

 Seizures are best dealt with head-on, so early detection and treatment are essential.
 Several more severe varieties of epilepsy strike younger dogs more often than others, so at the first sign of trouble, get your pet a complete examination with a veterinarian.
 Even if your dog doesn’t have idiopathic or primary epilepsy or another severe variety of epilepsy, this will ensure that your family has the right care plan in place for your pet.

 Breeds More Likely to Experience Epilepsy and Seizures

 Remember, any age, breed, or temperament of dog can experience seizures.
 High incidences are seen in Border collies, Australian shepherds, Labrador retrievers, beagles, Belgian Tervurens, Collies, German Shepherds, Shetland Sheepdogs, Golden Retrievers, Keeshonds, Vizslas, Finnish spitz, Bernese Mountain Dogs, Irish Wolfhounds, and English Springer Spaniels.

 Hemp, Seizures, and the ECS System